Malta Fairs & Conventions Centre: Entertainment

 The centre has been used for many musical concerts and shows.

 The Malta Fairs & Conventions Centre has hosted concerts for multiple high-profile artists such as Calvin Harris, Tom Jones, Laura Pausini, Andrea Bocelli, Zucchero, Anastacia and David Guetta.

 The centre has also been used to host multiple local events, most notably the televised selection show that determines Malta's entry for the Eurovision Song Contest.
 The centre has also hosted Malta's Got Talent, X Factor Malta and Muzika Muzika.
+It will host the Junior Eurovision Song Contest 2026 on 24 October 2026.